khatastroffik/npm-preview-package/README.md

 # npm-preview-package

-This CLI application i.e. utility generates an overview of the files and directories, which would be part of an npm package when published: a **package content preview**.
+The "**npm-previewpkg**" CLI application generates an overview of the files and directories, which would be part of an npm package when published: a **package content preview**.

 To be more precise, the utility displays the result provided by `npm-packlist` in a user friendly way.